-- 1. The Access Control system shall integrate into RTD's existing Access Control System, but the system shall be capable of stand-alone operation (via the Intelligent System Controller and the remote reader interface modules) if communication to the existing head end system is lost.
-The doors shall receive door securing devices including a door sensor, a proximity card reader, an electronic strike, and a passive infrared (IR) request to exit (REX) mechanism. - 2.
-The new access control subsystem will integrate into RTD's existing access control architecture.
-The access control controllers will communicate with the Transit Police Communications (TPC) access control servers. - 3.
-The installer will be required to be Lenel certified on the Lenel Access Control products to be provided as a part of this Contract.
-This certification shall be provided to the Project Manager on request. - 4.
-The TPC access control software will be modified by RTD.
+1. The Access Control system shall integrate into RTD's existing Access Control System, but the system shall be capable of stand-alone operation (via the Intelligent System Controller and the remote reader interface modules) in the event that communication to the existing head end system is lost.
+The doors shall receive door securing devices including a door sensor, a proximity card reader, an electronic strike, and a passive infrared (IR) request to exit (REX) mechanism.

+2. The new access control subsystem will integrate into RTD's existing access control architecture.
+The access control controllers will communicate with the Security Command Center (SCC) access control servers.

+3. The installer will be required to be Lenel certified on the Lenel Access Control products to be provided as a part of this Contract.
+This certification shall be provided to the Project Manager on request.

+4. The SCC access control software will be modified by RTD.
 The Contractor shall furnish additional licenses for the required doors.

-- A. Contract Terms and Conditions - B. Division 01 -General Requirements - C. SECTION 27 05 28 PATHWAYS FOR COMMUNICATIONS SYSTEMS - D. SECTION 27 08 10 OPTICAL FIBER TESTING AND MEASUREMENTS - E. SECTION 27 17 00 TESTING, IDENTIFICATION AND ADMINISTTRATION
+- A. Contract Terms and Conditions - B. Division 01 General Requirements - C. SECTION 27 05 28 PATHWAYS FOR COMMUNICATIONS SYSTEMS - D. SECTION 27 08 10 OPTICAL FIBER TESTING AND MEASUREMENTS - E. SECTION 27 17 00 TESTING, IDENTIFICATION AND ADMINISTTRATION